vilisimo/steamCLI/README.md

 - [Mac](https://stackoverflow.com/questions/22502759/mac-os-x-10-9-setting-permanent-environment-variables)
 - [Ubuntu](https://stackoverflow.com/questions/13046624/how-to-permanently-export-a-variable-in-linux)

-Now you should be able to fully use the app.
+Now you should be able to use the full capacities of the app.

 ## Usage
 You can see what you can do with the script by calling:
 ~~~
 steamcli -h
 ~~~
-Nevertheless, it currently has these options:
+It currently has these options:

     -h,      --help            show this help message and exit -t,      --title           title of a game or an app on Steam -id val, --appid val       id of a game or an app on Steam -d,      --description     include to see the app description -s,      --scores          include to see user review scores -r val,  --region val      which region the price should be shown for Available
                                values: au, br, ca, cn, eu1, eu2, ru, tr, uk, us -l,      --historical_low  include to see historical low price

 Hence, if you wanted to find out release date, price, discount and metacritic reviews for Borderlands, you'd simply have to call